learning-unlimited/ESP-Website/docs/admin/program_modules.rst

   options, in US dollars, that students are able to select between.
 In addition, "I won't be making a donation" is always an option.

-To override any of these settings, create a Tag for the program, with the key donation_settings, and with the value being a JSON object with the overriden keys/values.
+To override any of these settings, create a Tag (at /admin/tagdict/tag/) for the program, with the key donation_settings, and with the value being a JSON object with the overriden keys/values.

 The module also has a donation pitch built into the inline QSD on that page.
 It can be edited inline by an admin to something more customized.